teck45/Lc0_training/readme.md

 ## Useful commands

-	During training we often need to do different things at the same, there is linux utility that hels to be more productive called screen.
-Screat creates terminal window we can attach and deattach.
-Some examples
+	During training we often need to do different things at the same time, there is linux utility that hels to be more productive called screen.
+Screen creates terminal window we can attach and deattach, some examples:

 	create screen:
 	screen -S name